-Yes, you can make bath bombs using this easy homemade bath bombs recipe.
+Yes, you can make bath bombs.
 Why make bath bombs?
-Because bath bombs are a fun way to add a little luxe to any bath.
+Because they are a fun way to add a little luxe to any bath.
 After filling your bath tub with warm water, drop one or two easy homemade bath bombs in, and watch the magic happen.
-You will see the bath bombs bubbling and dissolving into your bath water like a little mini watery firework display, releasing nourishing natural oil into your bath water and light natural scent into the air.
+You will see the bath bombs bubbling and dissolving into your bath water like a little mini watery firework display, releasing nourishing natural oil into your bath and light natural scent into the air.

 These easy homemade bath bombs are magical little additions to any bath.
 No wonder LUSH charges over $6 for one bath bomb.
 But have you looked at what’s in those LUSH bath bombs?
 The popular Sex Bomb has synthetic (laboratory made) fragrance, Propylene Glycol (a synthetic substance used as an antifreeze), and artificial colorants.
 Who wants to pay over $6 a pop to bathe in that stuff?!

-You can make your own easy homemade bath bombs following this simple recipe.
-With these easy homemade bath bombs, you know exactly what’s in them.
-When you are done bathing with them, your skin will feel silky smooth from the coconut oil.
+You can make your own easy homemade bath bombs following this very easy recipe.
+Here’s a short Youtube video that I posted, and it shows you how to make easy homemade bath bombs.
+When you make your own bath bombs, you know exactly what’s in them.
+And when you are done bathing with them, your skin will feel silky smooth from the coconut oil.
 These easy homemade bath bombs are made with 5 natural ingredients.
-They are so gentle and soothing that I regularly use them while bathing my little 2-year-old.
+Because they are so gentle and soothing that I regularly use them while bathing my little 2-year-old.

 Easy Homemade Bath Bombs, Using Oatmeal and Coconut Oil